 Resources

-Contest opens in 12 days
+Contest opens in 3 days

-This unique grant program is designed to help fund your vision.
+With $30,000 in grant funds available, this unique grant program is designed to help fund your vision.

 ScreenCraft will offer production grants to talented creators for narrative features, short films, TV pilot series scripts, and documentaries that display originality, vision & exceptional potential.